stanleybak/hylaa/README.md

 This a custom C++ interface to GLPK for use in Hylaa that you need to compile.
 See hylaa/glpk-interface/README for details on how to do this.
 Essentially, you need to get glpk-4.60 (which may be newer than what comes with Ubuntu), and then run make (the Makefile is in that folder).
 This will produce hylaa_glpk.so.

-# Compile Arnoldi GPU / CPU code as Shared Library #
+# Compile Fast Matrix Multiplication as Shared Library #

-You also need to compile the arnoldi code, which include a GPU interface.
-This requires the nvcc compiler from n-videa for general gpu computation using cuda.
-This compiler turns .cu files into executables (or shared libraries in this instance).
-You should use at least version 7.5 of nvcc (use 'nvcc --version' to check).
-Some people have reported that right after installation they need to reboot their system for the nvcc compiler to work correctly, so if the 'nvidia-cuda-toolkit' installation seemed to work and you have compiling issues, try that first.

-To compile, go into the hylaa/glpk-interface folder and run 'make' (the Makefile is in that folder).
-This should produce cusp_krylov_stan.so.
+Go to hylaa/fast_mult and run make.
+This should produce fast_mult.so.

 # Setup PYTHONPATH Environment Variable #